leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 **Intuition**

 1.  remove duplicates ? it's more like to find how many unique value in the array
-2.  it`s easy to think of HashSet, but this problem only allow to using constly extra space
+2.  it`s easy to think of `HashSet`, but this problem only allow to using constantly extra space
 3. using left & right pointer:  Because the array is in ascending order, the index of equal elements are consecutive.
 We use the fast pointer to traverse the array and ==copy the different elements from fast to slow,== so that slow can records different elements in the array.

 ```C++